 The unfortunate thing is that simple lifestyle changes tend to significantly affect your quality of life, especially for those dealing with mental health issues such as anxiety or depression.
 They also minimize the risk of developing risk factors that can cause conditions – such as hypertension, diabetes or heart disease – which are common in people struggling with mental illness.

 There are changes you can safely make in your day to day life to boost your mental health.
-Research shows these are some of the effective lifestyle changes that can be implemented to boost mental health:
+Research shows these are some of the effective lifestyle changes to improve mental health:

 It has been proven in numerous studies that what we eat is likely to affect how we feel.
 The foods we eat can affect our concentration, memory, alertness and mood.
 This is because different foods contain various nutrients that affect what hormones our bodies produce, as well as how they are released and synthesized into our systems.